becarpenter/book6/2. IPv6 Basic Technology/Addresses.md

 This replaces a deprecated mechanism of forming the IID based on IEEE MAC addresses.
 Many legacy products still use that mechanism.

 In this example, we used a 64 bit prefix based on the `2001:db8::/32` prefix, which is reserved for documentation use, but at present all prefixes [allocated to the Regional Internet Registries](https://www.iana.org/assignments/ipv6-unicast-address-assignments/ipv6-unicast-address-assignments.xhtml) start with a 2.
 Often such addresses are referred to as GUAs (globally reachable unique addresses).
+The background to prefix assignment policies by the registries is covered by [BCP157](https://www.rfc-editor.org/info/bcp157).

 (Incidentally, `2001:db8::/32` is the full notation for a 32-bit prefix, but sometimes it is written informally as `2001:db8/32`, leaving the reader to insert the missing '::'.)

 Another type of routeable unicast address exists, known as Unique Local Addresses (ULA).
-The benefits of these are
+The benefits of these are:

 1. They are self-allocated by a particular network for its own internal use.
 2. They are all under a /48 prefix that includes a locally assigned *pseudo-random* 40 bit part.